MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Excel.md

 ---
-title: Excel
+title: Power Query Excel connector
-description: Power Query Excel connector reference
+description: Provides basic information and prerequisites for the connector, along with troubleshooting tips, how to fix missing or incomplete Excel data, and improve performance.
 author: cpopell

 ms.service: powerquery